ambarishpande/docker-stuff/drools-workbench-showcase/README.md

 ./start
 ```

-#To Stop and remove:
+### To Stop and remove:
 ```
 ./stop
 ```

-#To use shell inside container:
+### To use shell inside container:
 ```
 ./shell
 ```

+For more info on cusomization : https://hub.docker.com/r/jboss/drools-workbench-showcase/